kkenbbi/QA_az/README.md

 2. **Open-Domain QA with Retrieval-Augmented Generation (RAG):**
    Construction of a retrieval system using TF-IDF and Sentence-BERT, followed by integration with extractive and generative QA models to answer questions across a larger corpus.

-The project uses the **squad-azerbaijani-reindex-translation** dataset from Hugging Face and follows the requirements provided in the course instructions.
+The project uses the **squad-azerbaijani-reindex-translation** dataset from Hugging Face.
+Approval will be given upon request.

 ---